coldkillerr/Coursera-using-python-to-interact-with-the-OS/bash_scripting.md

 * `touch` command is used to create an empty file
 * `mv` command is used to rename or move a file .
+* `rm` command is used to remove files from directories.
+   If we use `rm *` all files are deleted as the `*` acts as a placeholder for all files in the directory. if we want to delete a single file , the syntax for it is `rm filename`.
+*